alignalghii/practice-preparations-before-learning-attribute-grammars/README.md

 Prelude>
 ```

-In summary.
-Haskell's lazy `let` construct implements a potential recursion construct in a hidden, implicit way (it is a *let-rec*).
+In summary: Haskell's lazy `let` construct implements a potential recursion construct in a hidden, implicit way (it is a *let-rec*).
 In pure lambda-calculus, it could be translated into pure lambda calculus terms with the use of the **Y** fixpoint-combinator.
 Its semantics can be seen from the above `ghci` session, and also from the [LazyLetRec](https://github.com/alignalghii/practice-preparations-before-learning-attribute-grammars/blob/main/LazyLetRec.hs) module of this little miniproject.